 Work Smarter, Not Harder

 Spotted Lanternfly numbers have been on the rise in Pittsburgh over the past few years, even in our yard.
 I think I saw one adult two years ago, about five last year, and about twenty this year, which is far, far, less than what I’ve seen elsewhere nearby, including at both my office and my husband’s.
 I have been curious (but not upset!) about the fact that we’ve seen far fewer in our yard, and I wondered if it was the fact that we have milkweed; it has been theorized but not demonstrated that milkweed is poisonous to lanternflies.
-[8] I’ve also been pulling Tree of Heaven (Ailanthus altissima) shoots when I see them, limiting instances of their preferred host plant in our yard.
+[8] I’ve also been pulling Tree of Heaven (Ailanthus altissima) shoots when I see them, limiting instances of their preferred host plant on our property.
 [9] One morning, while I was sitting on our front porch pondering the situation, a wren who had built her nest in our hanging basket flew back with something bright red in her beak: a lanternfly nymph.
-I thought it might be a fluke, but I saw it again later that same morning.
+I thought it might be a fluke, but I saw her do it again later that same morning.

 The important thing to remember is that more information is coming to light all the time, thanks to academic institutions (notably Cornell and Penn State) and farmers, alike.
 Vintners in the Finger Lakes region of New York are looking into more targeted SLF management options, but they have still yet to see the level of agricultural damage experienced in Pennsylvania.
 [12] Recommendations about things to do will continue to change over time as more information comes to light, so I encourage you to stay informed and try not to get frustrated if and when guidance changes.
 And we’ll see what happens next year.